dvl-tum/e-osvos/README.md

 3. Download and unpack pre-trained **e-OSVOS** model files in the `model` directory:

-In order to configure, organize, log and reproduce our computational experiments, we  structure our code with the [Sacred](http://sacred.readthedocs.io/en/latest/index.html) framework.
+In order to configure, log and reproduce our computational experiments, we  structure our code with the [Sacred](http://sacred.readthedocs.io/en/latest/index.html) framework.
 For a detailed explanation of the Sacred interface please read its documentation.

 ## Train e-OSVOS